AvionBlock/VoiceCraft-Docker/README.md

 When this docker repo is updated (which probably will never happen...), follow these instructions to get your clone up-to-date.

-When you downloaded using git, run these from within the `VoiceCraft-MCBE_Proximity_Chat_Docker` folder:
+When you downloaded using git, run these from within the `VoiceCraft-Docker` folder:
 ```bash
 git pull
 make build